mauriciompf/basic_authentication_system/README.md

 ## Introduction

-The objective of this project is to practice web development using HTML, CSS, JavaScript, PHP, and MySQL.
+The objective of this project is to practice web development using HTML, CSS, TypeScript, PHP, and MySQL.
 Through this project, I aim to deepen my knowledge of documentation, client-side and server-side validation, PHP language, database management, MySQL with PHP, and the combination of front-end and back-end development.

 ## This Project